 to come of age together and fall downhill like

 Jack and Jill, hand in hand, and laugh the whole

 way down—that is, till someone breaks a crown.

-March 2014 Please select one: Online format Only articles (respond to any article here) Magazine style format Articles and
+April 2014 Please select one: Online format Only articles (respond to any article here) Magazine style format Articles

 Front Row Center By Michael Warren The Pajama Game By Richard Adler and Jerry Ross Directed by Peggy Lord Chilton Music directed